Popular Andaman Sea liveaboards Explore all liveaboards

 Liveaboards to the Andaman Sea take divers to one of the top dive destinations in the world.
 With a tropical island backdrop, the Andaman Sea offers an impressive underwater topography mixed with diverse marine life, claiming some of the best diving in Thailand and worldwide.
 It is the unique diversity of the dive sites (suitable for different levels) on an Andaman Sea liveaboard, which promises vastly different diving experiences.
-Liveaboard.com offers a wide range different liveaboards in the Andaman Sea, Thailand, some with unique attributes, tailoring to your needs.
+Liveaboard.com offers a wide range of different liveaboards in the Andaman Sea, Thailand, some with unique attributes, tailored to your needs.

 ANDAMAN SEA UNDERWATER

 Divers on an Andaman Sea liveaboard can expect a range of topography, from soft corals and sea fans to hard corals, deep drop-offs, massive underwater boulders, swim-throughs, caves, and more.
 Dives with manta rays, eagle rays, sea turtles, sharks, pipefish, barracuda, catfish, and schools of reef fish are standard practice with the occasional presence of the graceful whale shark in season.
 Water conditions present mild to strong currents, good visibility, and warm temperatures.